 your installers and customers will be happy with the product.

 Pssst… We hate to toot our own horn, but Slick Tools sells a high-quality PVC coated mesh right in our online shop!
-Get $25 off your mesh when you buy, rent or demo an AG Bender™.
+Get $25 off your mesh when you buy or rent an AG Bender™.

 Why coating type matters for the Slick Tools AG Bender™